 On this page you can make advanced settings for VoIP connections.
-It is only available for the user role admin.

 Settings > Telephony > Call settings

 Call transfer

 Participants can transfer a call to another participant as long as the PBX/provider supports this function.
 The call is transferred using the handset menu (via the display key) or using the R key.
 You can expand or change the settings for call transfer.